bwplotka/mimic/README.md

 you can leverage native comments for each struct's fields to document behaviour or details related to the config field.
 Giving you visibility in your config of exactly what your defining.
 See [this great Kubernetes struct](https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go#L55) as an example.

 * Quick feedback loop.
-Catch most mistakes and incompatibilities in Golang compile time, before you even deploy it further.
+Catch most mistakes and incompatibilities in Go compile time, before you even deploy it further.
-  As you probably know one of Golang goal is to have very fas compilation time, which feels like you are running a script.
+  As you probably know one of Go goal is to have very fas compilation time, which feels like you are running a script.

 * Keep the set of the languages used in your organization to a minimum - just one: Go, one of the cleanest, simplest and developer friendly languages around.